ethereum-optimism/community-hub/src/docs/contribute/README.md

 :::

-The Optimism Collective believes that **building public goods should be profitable.**
+The Optimism Collective believes that **building public goods should be rewarded.**

 This key ingredient to the [Optimistic vision](https://www.optimism.io/vision) is more than just altruism – it’s core to our success.
 Optimism’s codebase itself is an open-source project, and builds on the shoulders of countless OSS giants which came before it.